our shared commitment

 What you need to know now

-- Positive cases remain low.
-MIT Medical is posting the latest testing data on the Covid Testing Dashboard.
+- MIT Medical is posting the latest testing data on the Covid Testing Dashboard.

 - Read the MIT News article about how contact tracing happens at MIT.

-- Starting on October 2, 2020, you must wear a face covering at all times when in outdoor public places, including sidewalks, streets, parks, and any other outdoor area that is open to the general public.
+- You must wear a face covering at all times when in outdoor public places, including sidewalks, streets, parks, and any other outdoor area that is open to the general public.

 - If you are indoors, wear your face covering in all public places, such as lobbies, hallways, elevators, stairwells, and restrooms.

 - Refer to MIT’s face covering policy for additional guidance on wearing a face covering.